Josian2004/s3-portfolio/Individual/README.md

             docker pull $REGISTRY_URL/mcst_backend:latest &&
             docker-compose -f /media/josian/Hard\ Disk/Apps/MCST/Docker-compose/Backend/docker-compose.yml up -d"
 ```
 This is the final job and it's responsible for deploying the application to a server.
-Alpine Linux doesn't natively have a ssh-client installed so that is what I'm doing manually in the *before script*.
+Alpine Linux doesn't natively have an ssh-client installed so that is what I'm doing manually in the *before script*.
 Then I have to add my *SSH_PRIVATE_KEY* to the client so it can connect to my server using that key.\
 It will then connect to my server over SSH and do a few things:
 1. It will run *docker-compose down* which will stop and remove the old container.
-2. It will login to my Docker Registry.
+2. It will log in to my Docker Registry.
 3. It will pull the latest image which we pushed in the last job.
 4. Finally it will run *docker-compose up -d* which will start a new container with the latest image.
 And then my application is up and running again.

 ### Deployment Environment
 Even though it is sufficient for this semester to "deploy" to the Docker Hub, I felt that it wasn't complete until me and my friends could access my app from wherever we are.

-So in the autumn break of 2022, I bought a HP Workstation from Marktplaats and repurposed it as a home server.
+So in the autumn break of 2022, I bought an HP Workstation from Marktplaats and repurposed it as a home server.
 I deleted Windows and installed Ubuntu.\
-Before I had bought this server, I came across a few issues with my CI/CD.
-First of all, the Docker Hub only allows for one free private repository which isn't enough for both my webapp and server so I would need to host my own registry somewhere.
+Before I bought this server, I came across a few issues with my CI/CD.
+First of all, the Docker Hub only allows for one free private repository which isn't enough for both my web app and server so I would need to host my own registry somewhere.
 Second of all, Fontys doesn't have any shared GitLab-runners...
-So I needed to host these myself aswell.
-And lastly, I needed a place to deploy my app with the posibility to expose it to the internet.
+So I needed to host these myself as well.
+And lastly, I needed a place to deploy my app with the possibility to expose it to the internet.

-I now have a Docker Registry, two GitLab-Runners, a Lighthouse CI Server, a SonarQube server and ofcourse my whole MCST Application running on my server and they are accessible via my domain josian.nl, I have also set up a [Nginx](https://www.nginx.com/) Reverse Proxy so I can use fancy sub-domains like mcst.josian.nl for my apps instead of ugly ports after my urls.
+I now have a Docker Registry, two GitLab-Runners, a Lighthouse CI Server, a SonarQube server and of course my whole MCST Application running on my server and they are accessible via my domain josian.nl, I have also set up a [Nginx](https://www.nginx.com/) Reverse Proxy so I can use fancy sub-domains like mcst.josian.nl for my apps instead of ugly ports after my URLs.
-With the use of [LetsEncrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/) I secured my applications with SSL-certificates and HTTPS, this also gives me the posibility to build my app into a PWA.
+With the use of [LetsEncrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/) I secured my applications with SSL certificates and HTTPS, which also gives me the possibility to build my app into a PWA.

-I know this has nothing to do with my learning outcomes for this semester, but I've learned alot of other skills like basic infrastructure and security while setting this up which I feel are also important as a software engineer and it was ofcourse fun to do.
+I know this has nothing to do with my learning outcomes for this semester, but I've learned a lot of other skills like basic infrastructure and security while setting this up which I feel are also important as a software engineer and it was of course fun to do.